Honey-Bee-Roundup-Capstone/dash-repo/README.md

 - The beekeeper-to-colony ratio has a significant positive correlation with colony loss (76 percent).

-- More colonies are lost in the winter season than in the summer season.
-This is consistent year after year.
+- More colonies are lost in the winter season than in the summer season. <u>This is consistent year after year</u>.

 - Florida and Wisconsin have had the highest cumulative net loss over time.
 Their stark differences in climate and geolocation point to factors other than location and climate affecting colony loss.